Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud-based Email

-In addition, we also check whether a university uses Proofpoint's email security solution.
-Proofpoint's solution can either be used as a hosted solution where mail is redirected via Proofpoint's servers, similar to products from Cisco, or via an appliance installed on-site that uploads mails and attachments for analysis to the Proofpoint cloud.
-We identify hosted setups via their MX records, and indirectly measure appliance usage by evaluating universities' DMARC~\cite{RFC7489} records.
-If the \verb+rua+ or \verb+ruf+ of a university points to an email address under \verb+emaildefense.proofpoint.com.+, we assume that this university uses Proofpoint's appliance based services.

-If we do not find an \verb+MX+ record that points to hosts under a cloud providers' domain, or a DMARC record indicating the use of Proofpoint, we count the institution as `Other/Private'.
-We acknowledge, that this approach may under-match the number of cloud providers we find.
+We also check whether a university uses Proofpoint's email security solution, which analyzes all incoming emails for an organization to filter out spam and malicious emails.
+It can either be used as a hosted solution where email is redirected via Proofpoint's servers, similar to products from Cisco, or via an appliance installed on-site that uploads emails and attachments for analysis to the Proofpoint cloud.
+We identify hosted setups via their \verb+MX+ records, while measuring appliance usage indirectly by evaluating \texttt{DMARC}~\cite{RFC7489} records.
+If the \verb+rua+ or \verb+ruf+\footnote{\texttt{rua} (Reporting URI(s) Aggregate) and \texttt{ruf} (Reporting URI(s) Forensic) are entries in \texttt{DMARC} DNS records.
+If an email server receives messages from a \texttt{DMARC}-enabled domain, it should report information on the received messages (delivered, rejected, quarantined, etc.) back to the addresses listed here.} of a university points to an email address under \verb+emaildefense.proofpoint.com+, we assume that it uses Proofpoint's appliance-based services.
+If we do not find an \verb+MX+ record that points to hosts under a cloud provider's domain, or a \texttt{DMARC} record indicating the use of Proofpoint, we count the institution as `Other/Private.'
+This approach may under-estimate the number of cloud providers we find.
 Furthermore, if we are unable to observe an \verb+MX+ record for an institution included in our dataset for a given month, we mark this as `No MX.'